Herrevad Abbey: History

 Herrevad Abbey was founded from Cîteaux Abbey in 1144 as Denmark's first Cistercian monastery with the support of Archbishop Eskil of Lund.
 Legend has it that Eskil fell ill while he was a student at Hildesheim University in Germany and was told he was near death.
 The Virgin Mary appeared to him in a dream and he promised her that if he was spared he would establish five monasteries from different orders.
-Eskil went on to become the provost of the chapter at Lund Cathedral, the Bishop of Roskilde, and succeeded his uncle, Asser Svendsen, as Archbishop of Lund, and from these important offices was able to fulfil his promise.
+Eskil went on to become the provost of the chapter at Lund Cathedral, the Bishop of Roskilde, and succeeded his uncle, Asser Thorkilsson, as Archbishop of Lund, and from these important offices was able to fulfil his promise.

 Some Danish Benedictine monasteries had become unruly during his tenure, and the Cistercians were seen as reformers who would bring existing religious houses back to the original rigour of the Rule of St. Benedict.
-The original name, Herivad, meant the "army ford", referring to a ford over the Rønne River.
+The original name, Herivad, meant the "army ford", referring to a ford over the Rönne.
 After the construction of the abbey it became known as Herrevad, or "the Lord's ford", most likely because of the fee payable to the abbey for using the ford, and later the bridge, for commerce.

 Eskil wrote to Bernard of Clairvaux requesting twelve Cistercian monks from Cîteaux Abbey under the leadership of Robert, the first abbot of Herrevad, to come to Denmark to establish a new monastery.
 Later an additional nine lay brothers were also despatched to instruct the Danes in the crafts and agricultural practices associated with the Cistercian Order.
 Archbishop Eskil gave the land for the site of the abbey and paid for its construction out of his own pocket.
 It was built near the village of Lyngbyhed, now Ljungbyhed, on the above-mentioned ford, which was of importance because of its position on the main road between Sweden and Denmark, and the resulting access to markets in both.